Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

-#### Which of the following is a recommended best practice to segregate data within an organization?
-Select one response
+**Which of the following is a recommended best practice to segregate data within an organization?
+Select one response**

+	Here the key-word is `organizations` if we wante to segregate in the same organization but for project the anwer would be segregate by schemas

 &nbsp;&nbsp;&nbsp;&nbsp;**It is recommended to segregate data using catalogs.**
 &nbsp;&nbsp;&nbsp;&nbsp;It is recommended to segregate data using schemas.